 Whether you are just starting out with running or you are training for a marathon, proper weight training can go a long way toward improving your cardio workouts.
 A good mix of strength training spread out through the week can give your muscles the extra boost they need to help you accomplish your running goals.

 Remember not to over-do it!
 This can cause injuries which will only delay your progress.
 You have to train smarter to be the best you can be!
-Start making progress, and challenge yourself to the Run Every Day for a Week Challenge!

 Frequently Asked Questions (FAQ)